fehiepsi/rethinking-numpyro/README.md

 ## Excercises

-If you need help solving the exercises with numpyro, there are resolutions from chapter 3 and 4 [here](https://github.com/felipeffm/statistical-rethinking-resolutions).
+If you need help solving the exercises with numpyro, there are resolutions from chapter 2 and 3 [here](https://github.com/felipeffm/statistical-rethinking-resolutions).

 ## Acknowledgements